 Juliusz Grabianski is a visual artist based in London.

-Alongside his visual practice, Juliusz’s writing has been published by Francisco Carolinum in Linz, Austria.
+The realm of Juliusz’s work lies within the digital space, and he utilises a variety of software, 3D printing, and machine learning tools to produce his artwork.
+Alongside his visual practice, his writing has been published by Francisco Carolinum in Linz, Austria.
 He is also a co-founder of Kawaii Agency, a curatorial platform run with Bart Seng Wen Long.

 Email